callous4567/vespertilio/configuration_python_interface/readme.txt

 ADC_SAMPLE_RATE: in Hz, sampling rate of the device.
+There is a limit of 499,999 (qualified on a Sandisk Ultra 64 GB to work at 480 kHz)
 RECORDING_SESSION_LENGTH_MINUTES: the length of the recording session, in minutes.
 RECORDING_MINUTES_PER_SUBRECORDING: minutes per recording.
 We must split recording sessions to minimize number of corrupted files.
 START_MINUTE: 0:59, which minute to start the recording on.
 By default, we start at second=0.
 START_HOUR: 0:23, which hour to start the recording on.
-USE_BME: true-false on whether to use environmental sensing
+USE_BME: true-false on whether to use environmental sensing.
+Note that this may add file delay.
-BME_PERIOD_SECONDS: period, in seconds, for environmental sensing
+BME_PERIOD_SECONDS: period, in seconds, for environmental sensing.
+Higher = better for file delay.